-Sweeter than sugar and with twice the nutritional profile could honey be the ultimate alternative to table sugar?
-We explore the nutritional highs and lows of this popular porridge topper...
+Sweeter than sugar and with twice the nutritional profile - could honey be the ultimate alternative to regular sugar?
+Registered nutritionist, Jo Lewin explores the highs and lows of this popular porridge topper.

 How honey is made

 Honey is a natural, sweet liquid produced by bees from the nectar of flowers which plays a vital role sustaining and nourishing bee colonies.
 Each bee will make, on average, about half a teaspoon of honey in its lifetime.
 Considering the tons of honey produced each year, that’s a lot of bees at work!
 The honeybee (Apis Mellifera) collects nectar from flowers using its mouth.
 Enzymes in the bee’s saliva cause a chemical reaction that turns the nectar into honey, which is deposited into the walls of the hive.
 The texture and flavour of the honey depends on which flowers the honeybees choose to collect from.